 Green Sports Hub Europe – GSHE

-Making use of experts, listening to the needs of the sector and equipping sports organisations and their events with the necessary tools, projects partners will look to translate existing standards on environmental sustainability into concrete action, while aiming for the GSHE approach and tools to become a central component of sports organisation good governance.
+Making use of experts, listening to the needs of the sector and equipping sports organisations and their events with the necessary tools, the projects partners looked to translate existing standards on environmental sustainability into concrete action, while aiming for the GSHE approach and tools to become a central component of sports organisation good governance.

 The Green Sports Hub Europe (GSHE) project officially launched on February 24 and 25 in 2021, with an online kick-off meeting.